 It is common for young children to develop an interest in music early on in life.
 Getting your child interested in music can be easy if you make it fun and motivating for them from the start.
-You don’t want to give them something too complicated, so here are a few ideas to start them off:
+You don’t want to give them something too complicated, so here are a few musical instruments for children to give you ideas to start them off:

 These affordable trombones are great for those who are interested in brass instruments.
 They are light, colorful, robust and easy to take care of which is appealing to both parents and kids!
 Pitched in Eb (mini) and Bb, these instruments are perfect for all sizes.

 This pack includes a wide variety of percussion which is perfect for younger players.
 Introducing them to some interesting sounds while being able to provide younger players with new ways to learn rhythm.
 This is perfect for any younger budding musician!